-Management's determination of the provision for loan losses is subject to significant judgement.
+Management's determination of the provision for loan losses is subject to significant judgement and Management may not accurately assess or mitigate all areas of exposure.
 CSi's banking businesses may need to increase their provisions for loan losses or may record losses in excess of the previously determined provisions if their original estimates of loss prove inadequate, which could have a material adverse effect on CSi's results of operations.

-For further information, refer to "I) Impairment of financial assets, loan commitments and financial guarantees" in "Notes to the Financial Statements for the year ended 31 December 2020 - Note 2 Significant Accounting Policies" in the 2020 CSi Annual Report.
+For further information, refer to "J) Impairment of financial assets, loan commitments and financial guarantees" in "Notes to the Financial Statements for the year ended 31 December 2021 - Note 2 Significant Accounting Policies" in the 2021 CSi Annual Report.